United States commemorative coins: Quarters

 In 1975 and 1976, the Washington quarter was issued and circulated to commemorate the United States Bicentennial.

 In 1999, the State Quarters program began circulating five different commemoratives each year with reverses for each of the 50 States in the order of their admission to the Union.
 In 2009, six quarters commemorating the District of Columbia, two commonwealths, and three territories were issued.

 Beginning in 2010 and continuing through 2021, a series of quarters, the America the Beautiful Quarters, was issued to recognize America's National Parks, with five quarters issued per year.

 The American Women quarters program, authorized by the Circulating Collectible Coin Redesign Act of 2020, sponsored by Representatives Barbara Lee and Anthony Gonzalez, will comprise a series featuring notable women in U.S. history, commemorating the centennial of the Nineteenth Amendment to the United States Constitution.
-The United States Mint will issue up to five designs each year from 2022 to 2025 for up to 20 total designs.
+The United States Mint issued five designs each year from 2022 to 2025 for up to 20 total designs.
 One woman will be honored on the reverse of each coin, selected for "contributions to the United States in a wide spectrum of accomplishments and fields, including but not limited to suffrage, civil rights, abolition, government, humanities, science, space, and arts."
-The obverse will depict George Washington with a 1932 design from Laura Gardin Fraser.
+The obverse depicts George Washington with a 1932 design from Laura Gardin Fraser.
 The design was previously used for the George Washington half eagle issued in 1999, the 200th anniversary of George Washington's death.
 Honorees for 2022 are:Maya Angelou - January 2022, Sally Ride - March 2022, Wilma Mankiller - June 2022, Adelina Otero-Warren, and Anna May Wong.

+The mint will issue five new quarter designs as part of the United States Semiquincentennial coinage series, part of the observance of the 250th anniversary of American independence in 2026.
+This series was also authorized by the Circulating Collectible Coin Redesign Act of 2020.

+Dimes

+The mint redesigned the dime as part of the United States Semiquincentennial coinage series in 2026.
+The obverse features a bust of Liberty, with an obverse featuring an eagle and the added inscription "Liberty Over Tyranny".

 Nickels

 In 2004–2005 the mint issued four commemorative Westward Journey nickels, celebrating the 200th anniversaries of the Louisiana Purchase and the Corps of Discovery.

+Nickels in 2026 are minted with a dual-date 1776~2026 as part of the United States Semiquincentennial coinage series, part of the observance of the 250th anniversary of American independence.

 One cent coins

 In 2009, four commemorative one cent pieces were issued to mark the bicentennial of the birth of Abraham Lincoln.

+In 2025, 232 circulating cents from Philadelphia and Denver were struck with an omega privy mark and sold in sets with a gold cent from Philadelphia to commemorate the end of the circulating cent coin.

+Cents in 2026 are minted with a dual-date 1776~2026 in proof and mint sets as part of the United States Semiquincentennial coinage series, part of the observance of the 250th anniversary of American independence.